shop100global/100pay-checkout-js/README.md

 * create payment invoice
 * create payment links
 * create your own coin on any supported network
-* launch an ICO/IDO to raise funds for your project
 * analytics to monitor your business
 * swap crypto
 * buy/sell crypto